-A brilliantly simple book.
-A bus driver has to step away from his bus so tells the reader: "Don't let the pigeon drive the bus."
+Don't Let the Pigeon Drive the Bus! is a brilliantly simple book.
+It starts with a bus driver, who has to step away from his bus so tells the reader: "Don't let the pigeon drive the bus."
 This seems like a silly request, but soon a pigeon appears on the scene and starts in with "Hey, can I drive?"
 Being told no, he launches into "ever-escalating, increasingly silly bargaining" that captures "the essence of unreasonableness in the very young."
 (School Library Jrnl)

 We love this book.
 Willems has a talent for creating deceptively simple stories that really speak to kids.
 When adults read this book, they inevitably think "Oh, that is so brilliant."
 And when kids hear it for the first time, they inevitably recognize something familiar in the pigeon's theatrics.
 The simplicity of the illustrations is truly part of the magic.
 Mo Willems has such a wonderful talent for imbuing his illustrated characters with an overabundance of personality!

-This book won a Caldecott Honor
+This book won a Caldecott Honor in 2004!

 DRA Level: 16

 Guided Reading: I

 Some children don't know where to begin when they want to draw something.
 They see the whole rather than the parts, and when unable to translate that into a drawing, they decide they 'just aren't good at art.'
 Now and then it can be helpful to show children--in steps--how to draw something.
 It builds confidence and teaches students that drawing is a process-- one pencil stroke at a time!